Medic-NG/hospitalrun-frontend/installation.md

 00 * * * * /root/git-pull.sh
 ```
 4. Hit `Ctrl+X` then `Y` to save the crontab.
 The `git-pull.sh` script should now run every hour.

+### Notes ###
+The authors have configured the docker containers to listen on port 4200 using the HTTP protocol.
+I can imagine you may want to run this under HTTPS, which will require more installation and configuration of a reverse proxy (possibly NGINX).